-The Faculty Executive Committee (FEC) consists of 13 members, one representative from each of the nine departments and the chair of each of three subcommittees.
+The Faculty Executive Committee (FEC) consists of 20 members, one representative from each of the ten departments, two lecturers and the chair of each of three subcommittees.
 The chairs of the Subcommittees are selected in the Fall.
 Representatives for the FEC and all FEC subcommittees are elected by the faculty for two-year terms.
-The FEC is broken down into 4 subcommittees, one of which, the Subcommittee on the Academic Program, is composed of the 9 department representatives to the FEC.
+The FEC is broken down into 4 subcommittees, one of which, the Subcommittee on the Academic Program, is composed of the 10 department representatives to the FEC.
 An elected member of the FEC chairs the other subcommittees; subcommittee membership is supplemented by other faculty as interest, expertise, and willingness to serve permit.
 The FEC acts between meetings of the Faculty to exercise those powers delegated to the Faculty by the Statutes and other documents of the College.
 In addition to those written in the Statutes, the FEC makes recommendations with the Department Chairs to the Provost and Dean of the College for new faculty positions.

 The Subcommittee on the Academic Program is composed of the 10 department representatives to the FEC.
-The Chair of the FEC is elected from the nine department representatives to the FEC and thus serves on the Subcommittee on the Academic Program.
 The focus of the Subcommittee on the Academic Program centers around policies and practices designed to develop the academic program of Teachers College, including attention both to the instructional program and to academic activities related to research, demonstration, and service.
 The Subcommittee reviews and assesses the development and implementation of program priorities, and makes recommendations to the Faculty Executive Committee and to the Provost regarding program changes as they may be developed within the various units of the College.
 The Subcommittee also evaluates and approves new course proposals in conjunction with the Office of the Vice Provost.

 The Subcommittee on Academic Personnel represents the Faculty in matters pertaining to the formulation and implementation of personnel policies and practices.
 Among its concerns are policies regarding the recruitment, hiring, promotion, and tenure of professional, adjunct, and instructional staff, as well as working conditions and support services.